Tom-stack3/ticketsFinder/README.md

  ## Running the script:
  After the setup, just run the python script.\
- Enter the time in minutes you want the scriot to keep checking for tickets.\
+ Enter the time in minutes you want the script to keep checking for tickets.\
  Then enter the email addresses you want to be alerted separated by a comma.\
  Like this:\
  ``` mail.1@mail.com, example@example.com, cr7@real.madrid```